 Safe Drone Flying

-Information about safely flying drones in Queenstown and around Queenstown Airport.
+Information about operating a drone in New Zealand and restrictions around Queenstown Airport.

 Maps: to know where to fly